 Holly was the only character I liked, and more than anything I wanted to give her a pep talk about not letting all the other assholes get to her.
 I did appreciate her developing some spine toward the end.
 All of the other characters sucked pretty hardcore; even Thea was just “meh.”
 I guess you could say they felt real, but the dynamics all felt too one-sided.

 Less scary than infuriating.
-If I were in Holly’s shoes, I would just be furious this entire book.
+If I were in Holly’s shoes, I would just be furious with this entire book.
 To the point that there wasn’t much room left for fear.
-I’ll give it one point is for having one of the most gruesome murder scenes this early in the Fear Street series.
+I’ll give it one point for having one of the most gruesome murder scenes this early in the Fear Street series.

 Don’t miss the next post in the Fear Street blog series: